butaixianran/Stable-Diffusion-Webui-Prompt-Translator/README.md

 ### Setup for MarianMT
 [MarianMT](https://huggingface.co/docs/transformers/model_doc/marian) is an open source local AI translation engine.
-But the quality is not as good as only translation services.
+But the quality is not as good as online translation services.

 To use it, you need do following things:
 Go to extension folder, create a "MarianMT" Subfolder.

 #### Download MarianMT Model